sarathsasidharan/fabric-launcher/docs/load_data_scalable.md

 Lookup activity reads this configuration table.
 Next up this list of tables retrieved from the table have to be copied into the storage.
 Pipelines provide you with a control flow activity, which is the [ForEach](https://learn.microsoft.com/en-us/fabric/data-factory/foreach-activity) activity.
 This allows to iterate through the list of tables retrieved from the configuration table and copies it into the storage.

 ![pipeline](/images/meta_pipe.png)

+Insider the ForEach Activity, the copy activity is defined which accepts the table name and executes the copy.
+In this case, it's copying it to a [lakehouse](https://learn.microsoft.com/en-us/fabric/data-engineering/lakehouse-overview).